Turkish Angora cat breed information and advice

 Turkish Angora cat facts

 The Turkish Angora is generally a healthy cat breed, but it’s always a wise to take out cat insurance should any illness or injuries occur.
-Cat insurance can help with the cost of any treatment that your pet may need, including dental treatment or vet prescribed complementary therapy.
+Cat insurance can help with the cost of any treatment that your pet may need, including dental treatment.

 Sainsbury’s Bank Pet Insurance

-Sainsbury's Bank Pet Insurance is available for Turkish Angora cats from 8 weeks of age with injuries being covered after three days of the policy being taken out and illnesses from 14 days.
-If the insurance policy is taken out before your cat is 10 years old and you continue to cover them with Sainsbury’s Bank, their cover will be continued year after year, providing you keep renewing your policy.
+Sainsbury's Bank Pet Insurance is available for Turkish Angora cats from eight weeks of age.
+Injuries are covered after three days of the policy being taken out and illnesses are covered from 14 days.
+If the insurance policy is taken out before your Angora cat is ten years old and you continue to cover them with Sainsbury’s Bank, their cover will be continued year after year, providing you keep renewing your policy.

 How to care for a Turkish Angora cat